 - Extra Virgin Olive Oil: substitute regular olive, canola, or avocado oil.

 - Garlic: substitute 1 ½ teaspoons pre-minced garlic, 1 ½ teaspoon garlic flakes, or ¾ teaspoon granulated garlic, or ½ teaspoon garlic powder.

 - Fire-Roasted Tomatoes: substitute regular diced tomatoes.

 - Water: substitute some or all of the water with chicken or vegetable broth.

 Want to make spicy pinto beans?
 Add 1-2 chipotle peppers in adobo before pressure cooking.

 Feel free to add other spices to add more flavor and nutrition.
 We love buying our spices from The Spice House.
 Click on the picture below to view & try out hundreds of flavorful spices and herbs!

 Want to make these instant pot pinto beans vegan or vegetarian?
 Simply use vegetable broth or water as the cooking liquid.

-If you don’t have a pressure cooker but still want to make a pot of restaurant style Mexican beans, check out our video on how to cook dried beans on the stovetop.
+If you don’t have a pressure cooker but still want to make a pot of restaurant style Mexican beans, use our stovetop dried beans base recipe.
+Then check out our video on how to cook dried beans on the stovetop.
 Use the same aromatic vegetables in this recipe or add other ingredients of your choosing.